IBMIXN/FISELounge/README.md

 - Add all env variables that are in `/server/.env.local.example`
 - (NB: Adding `VERCEL_URL` will autopopulate based on whether the build is production or preview)

+Otherwise (local):

+- Follow the above instructions for [Server Installation](#server-installation) and expose port of choice

 Otherwise (cloud): Azure, DigitalOcean, AWS, IBM Cloud etc.

 ## Deploying the App

-Easiest way (local): Docker
+Easiest way recommended (local): Docker

+- Follow above guide for [Docker](#docker-installation)

 Easiest way (cloud): Vercel

-- Connect repo to Vercel
+- Sign up / in to your Vercel account
+- Create a new project
+- Select "Import Git Repository" and import your copy of this repository.
+- Select the server folder (you should see a React by the folder)
 - Add all env variables that are in `/app/.env.local.example`
+- (NB: Adding `VERCEL_URL` will autopopulate based on whether the build is production or preview)

 Otherwise (local):

 - Follow the above instructions for [App Installation](#app-installation) and expose port of choice

 Otherwise (cloud): Azure, AWS, IBM Cloud (Virtual Machines) and similiar

-- Follow the above instructions for [App Installation](#app-installation) and expose port of choice

 ## Environment Variables